HELP US HELP OTHERS!

 Elena Matyas et al v.
 Summerkids, Inc. et al

 It is important to note that Cara and Joe DiMassa do not mention the joy of children or a passion for child care anywhere in their legal documents.
-They repeatedly discuss money and reputation, and how Roxie was somehow at fault for her own death.
-The DiMassas never state that they are deeply passionate about legal, healthy and safe care for children.
+They repeatedly discuss money and reputation and how Roxie was somehow at fault for her own death.
+The DiMassas never state that they are deeply devoted to legal, healthy, safe care for children.
 Cara DiMassa has admitted that child safety is not “the” priority, despite her operating a recreational child care facility with high-risk activities for children as young as three.

 . . . . . . . . . . . . . . . . . . . . . . . .